OleksandIadvigun/drugstore/docs/UserStory.md

   Scenario: As a user I should get products by ids
     Given previously created products
     When send Get Request with ids
-    Then receive response with response body equal to created products
+    Then receive response with response body equal to created products with:
+    """
+    product item ids equal to ids
+    """

   Scenario: As a user I should get products
     Given previously created products